-M.S. course work includes: core nursing courses in theory, translating research evidence into practiceresearch, methods (qualitative and quantitative), leadership in the hstrategies to improve health, and health policy process; advanced coursework in pathophysiology, health assessment/physical assessment and pharmacology; and nursing practice and study of problems and nursing strategies in client and client-nurse systems advanced practice and clinical practicum courses in a chosen area of concentration.
+M.S. course work includes: core nursing courses in theory, translating research evidence into practice, strategies to improve health, and health policy; advanced coursework in pathophysiology, health assessment/physical assessment and pharmacology; and advanced practice and clinical practicum courses in a chosen area of concentration.
 Practicum courses are designed to provide knowledge and experience specific to the student's concentration area.
-The program culminates with comprehensive examinations.